 - a.
 It is the joint responsibility of the public segments of higher education to ensure that students are able to transfer without unreasonable loss of credit or time. - b.
-The faculty of an institution granting the baccalaureate degree have primary responsibility for maintaining the integrity of the degree program and determining when requirements have been met. - c.
-There shall ordinarily be a high degree of reciprocity among regionally accredited institutions unless there are specific indications that such reciprocity is not appropriate.
+The faculty of an institution granting the baccalaureate degree have primary responsibility for maintaining the integrity of the degree program and determining when requirements have been met.

-2. Conditions for Participation in CSU General Education Breadth Certification
+5.2 Conditions for Participation in CSU General Education Breadth Certification